 Manually Page Submission to Search Engines

 Generally Google and the other major search engines will crawl the content of you sitemap withing 30 days.
 You can adjust the days to revisit the page in the sitemap.
-But we can discuss why that that's not always the best idea.
-But you can specifically request that specific pages by crawled immediately.
+However, we can discuss why that that's not always the best idea.
+However, you can specifically request that specific pages by crawled immediately.

 Analyze and Tweek

 Revisit any one or all of the prior steps.
 This is a process, not a project.

 Frequently verify your position in SERPs (Search Engine Results Pages).
 Take necessary corrective action.